 The bill amends several sections of Florida Statutes to enhance the home health aide program for medically fragile children.
-It mandates an annual assessment of the program, which will include caregiver satisfaction, data on adverse incidents, and hospitalization rates for children receiving care.
-Home health agencies are required to report adverse incidents within 48 hours and provide specific training for aides, including CPR certification and training tailored to the individual care needs of the children.
-The training program is revised to require a minimum of 76 hours of training, with a focus on both theoretical and practical skills, and the Medicaid fee schedule is adjusted to establish a minimum rate of $25 per hour for services.
+It mandates an annual assessment of the program, which will include caregiver satisfaction, data on adverse incidents, and hospitalization rates for children receiving home health services.
+Home health agencies are required to report adverse incidents within 48 hours and provide necessary training for aides, including CPR certification and training tailored to the specific needs of the children they care for.
+The training requirements have been revised to include a minimum of 76 hours of training, with specific competencies that must be validated by a registered nurse.

 Statutes affected: